Victorioo/chrome-streamer-extension/README.md

-## YOUR FAVORITE STREAMER EXTENSION.
+# YOUR FAVORITE STREAMER EXTENSION.

-I was looking for an extension that tells me when my favorite streamer is ON, but I didn't find it then, I created it myself.
++ I was looking for an extension that tells me when my favorite streamer is ON, but I didn't find it then, so i created it myself.

++ This extension uses the Twitch API, to be able to extract the data from the streamer you choose, you simply have to change the name and icon to the one you like the most.

 ## Simply to use it you must:
 ### 1 -  Create an app on your Twitch Console